cssigniter/gutenbee/readme.txt

 == Changelog ==

+= 2.6.0 =
+* Added new "Food Item" block.
+* Fixed an issue where the theme-grid option would be incompatible with fullwidth alignment in the container block.
+* Added background color for arrows and dots navigation in the Slideshow block.
+* Update all color pickers on all blocks with RGBA ones.
+* Changed the "Icon" and "Icon Box" blocks to render SVG for their icons instead of an icon font.
+* Fixed an issue where the "Icon Box" and "Image Box" blocks would not accept the paste command in their text inputs.
+* Front-end scripts and styles are now only enqueued when they are required by the GutenBee blocks used.
+* Fixed Spacer block's parallax setting.
+* Now the container block will remain selected when choosing columns from the initial layouts.
+* Updated default gutter size to "30px - large" in the container block (will not affect existing content).
+* Fixed an issue where the reverse column order settings in tablet and mobile would not take effect on the container block.
+* Fixed an issue where the styling would break on the Slideshow block if custom classes were added.
+* Fixed an issue where center aligned Image blocks would cause their images to be stretched on iOS.
+* Minor style adjustments.

 = 2.5.0 =
-* Fixed container block issue spacing when theme grid is on
+* Fixed container block issue spacing when theme grid is on.
-* Fixed paragraph block border and box shadow application element
+* Fixed paragraph block border and box shadow application element.
 * Fixed an issue where the move handlers were being clipped when the container block was fullwidth.
 * Updated container block for WordPress 5.5 support.
 * Fixed container block direction setting in the editor